ufidon/ct/mod1/tg.md

 ![to](./img/to.png)

 - the edge is generalized from a string to any string of a language
-  - this language will be limited to regular language only
+  - this language will be `limited to regular` language only

-generalized transition graph (GTG)
+Generalized transition graph (GTG)
 ---
 A GTG is a collection of three things
 - A finite set of states